tonyctyy/content-recommendation/README.md

 ### Popular Techniques
-- **Collaborative Filtering:** These systems rely heavily on user behavior data to make recommendations.
-  - If a user is interested in an item, it is more likely that they will be interested in similar items.
-  - It holds two indexes:
+- **Collaborative Filtering:**: This is a widely used technique in the retrieval stage.
+The general applications are **Item CF** and **User CF**.
+We can use CF to construct multiple tunels to retrieve related contont effectively.

+**Challenges**
-    - **User Index:** It stores the user behavior data (e.g. the past 100 clicks and other  interactions) to determine user preferences.
+  - It is difficult to find user behavior data in open-source dataset.
-    - **Item Index:** It stores the content data to determine if two items are similar.
-When the user groups are similar, the item groups are also considered similar.
-We usually use the Jaccard index or cosine similarity to determine if two items are similar.
-  - When it is used in retrieval:
-    1. Given a user id, it returns the **last-n** items that the user has interacted with through the **User Index**.
-(We assume they are interested in these items)
-    2. Using the **last-n** items, it returns the **top-k** similar item for each item through the **Item Index**.
-    3. This method returns at most n*k results.
-It then predicts the interest score for each item.
-    4. Return the 100 results.
-  - **Challenge:** Acquiring user behavior data can be difficult.

-### Alternative Approaches
+    - Alternative Approaches
-- **Content-Based Techniques:**
-  - **Item-Item Collaborative Filtering:** This method only requires content data, making it suitable when user behavior data is unavailable.
+    1. **Item-Item Collaborative Filtering:** This method only requires content data, making it suitable when user behavior data is unavailable.

-- **Synthetic User Behavior Data:**
-  - **Generating Data:** Another approach is to generate synthetic user behavior data from available content data.
+    2. **Synthetic User Behavior Data:** Another approach is to generate synthetic user behavior data from available content data (i.e. simulation data that keep the original properties).
+  - There will be many null data when considering millions of item and user (e.g. User Rating to Movies Matrix).

 ### Measurements